alazaroc/blog-web-code/_posts/2022-05-28-getting-started-with-aws-security.md

 - **Configure services and application logging**
   - A foundational practice is to establish a set of detection mechanisms **at the account level**.
 This base set of mechanisms is aimed at **recording and detecting** a wide range of actions on all resources in your account.
-    - <kbd>AWS CloudTrail</kbd> provides event history of your AWS account activity
+    - <kbd>AWS CloudTrail</kbd> provides the event history of your AWS account activity
     - <kbd>AWS Config</kbd> monitors and records your AWS resource configurations and allows you to automate the evaluation and remediation against desired configurations
     - <kbd>Amazon GuardDuty</kbd> is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts and workloads
     - <kbd>AWS Security Hub</kbd> provides a single place that aggregates, organizes, and prioritizes your security alerts, or findings, from multiple AWS services and optional third-party products to give you a comprehensive view of security alerts and compliance status.